jeffwang372/CS100-Final-Project/README.md

  Phase III completed on May 18, 2021.

  > ## Final deliverable
- > All group members will give a demo to the TA during lab time.
-The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Kanban board.

  ## Screenshots
  When starting the task scheduler, you will be greeted with this menu.
  > ![alt text](https://github.com/cs100/final-project-ssalt006_jwang619_nhuyn035-nacl/blob/master/CS100%20Project%20Documentation/CS100%20Screenshot%20Main%20Menu.JPG)